 When to go!

 Although the northern Caribbean coast (Tortuguero) has one of the heaviest rainfalls in the country, as much as five and a half meters per year, the rain is distributed more evenly throughout the year than in other areas making this a more pleasant, “evergreen” environment.
 The average 77-86 degree F. is moderated by the warm, shallow Caribbean water and refreshing tropical breezes.

-The changing factor is rain and this is how it falls:
+The changing factor is rain: